quibbious/SlowPaceNote/README.md

 # What is This?

-I'm working on a python project to write pace notes faster for computer games like DIRT 2.0.
+I'm working on a Python project to write pace notes faster for computer games like DIRT 2.0.

 # Why?

-I'm lazy. duh.
+I'm very lazy.

 ## Documentation